Summary

 # Expected output: Hi username!
 You've successfully authenticated...

-By default, WSL2 will consume up to 50% of your system RAM and all CPU cores.
-For a better experience, create a .wslconfig file on the Windows side to set limits.
-Open PowerShell and run:
+By default, WSL2 consumes up to 50% of system RAM and all CPU cores.
+For a better experience, a .wslconfig file should be created on the Windows side to set limits.
+The procedure is to open PowerShell and run:

 notepad "$env:USERPROFILE\.wslconfig"